legalthings/angular-pdfjs-viewer/README.md

 The `scale` attribute can be used to obtain the current scale (zoom level) of the PDF.
 This is read only.

-The directive takes the following optional attributes to modify the toolbar
+The directive takes the `buttons` optional attribute to allow show and hide toolbar buttons.

-    download="false" print="false" open="false"

 Omitting these attributes will by default show the options in the toolbar.